pashmaklang/pashmak/README.md

 9
 ```

-we have 3 operations about section system:
+we have 3 functions about section system:
 - section
 - goto
 - gotoif